-Flexible pool lining materials are flexible in more ways than one because you can build a pool any size or any shape you want.
-There are several materials available which can be expected to give good, long-term service.
+Pool lining materials are flexible, in more ways than one!
+You can build a pool any size or any shape you want and there are several materials available which can be expected to give good, long-term service.

 The size of the liner required for the pond, regardless of the shape, size or position of the marginal shelves, is arrived at by the following formula:

 - Length – The length of the liner is the overall length of the pond plus twice the maximum depth.
 If your depth is in inches, make sure to transfer it into feet before calculating.